The travel insurance and medical insurance are part of the responsibility of the selected candidate.

 Candidates should provide the following documents in English via email to [email protected]:

-The Romanian Association of Contemporary Art (ARAC) is a non-profit organization founded in June 2012, in order to produce and promote Romanian contemporary art in Romania and abroad.
-The team of ARAC engages in stimulating and supporting contemporary artists by attracting funds in order to ensure financial resources – as part of ARAC's mission statement.
-An important objective of ARAC is to facilitate cultural exchanges with artistic environments from other countries participating in festivals, fairs or any event that relates to contemporary art.
+The Romanian Association of Contemporary Art (ARAC) is a non-profit organization founded in June 2012, in order to produce and promote contemporary art in Romania and abroad.
+The team of ARAC supports and promotes contemporary Romanian artists by attracting funds in order to ensure financial resources – as part of ARAC's mission statement.
+An important objective of ARAC is to facilitate international cultural exchanges with artistic environments from other countries participating in festivals, fairs, residencies or any event that relates to contemporary art.

 ARAC is offering a residency opportunity for an artist to freely develop artworks for an exhibition in Bucharest.
 ARAC Art & Residency aims to introduce international artists and curators to the Romanian cultural environment.
 During its two-year programme starting in 2020, the project will feature artistic residencies, exhibitions, video & performance focused events and talks.
 The themes of this year’s residency and of the programme at large, are focused on climate change, migration and technology development.
 Applicants are invited to make project proposals on one of the three main themes.

 The residency is open to artists of any age, sex, race or nationality, working in any medium of contemporary art.
 The selection committee – a panel of contemporary art curators and artists – will review the applications and select the successful candidates in one session.
 The successful candidate is expected to reside and work in Bucharest for six weeks.
 At the end of the artistic residency period, the artist is expected to show the works produced during the residency in an exhibition at Anca Poterasu Gallery with the newly produced works.